dynobo/docker-jupyter-extended/README.md

 I use this image to jump-start data-related notebooks for experimental and educational purposes.

-Built from [`jupyter/scipy-notebook`](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook) base image, extended by the following packages:
+Built from official [`python:3.7-slim`](https://hub.docker.com/_/python/) base image, extended by the following packages:

 ## JupyterLab Extensions